Can You Go to Jail for Not Paying Taxes in the UK?

 Look for advisers with:

-Accreditation from recognized bodies like the Association of Taxation Technicians (ATT) or Chartered Institute of Taxation (CIOT).
+Accreditation from recognised bodies like the Association of Taxation Technicians (ATT) or Chartered Institute of Taxation (CIOT).

 Experience in handling cases similar to yours.